wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

 ## BVA Step 4

+I will be modeling the input by the associated player color.

-I will be modeling the input/output collection by a series of numbers; those indicate the NEW values that each player should have for their number of armies.
+Output will be modeled by a collection of numbers; those indicate the NEW values that each player should have for their number of armies.
 These should be verified as well.

 ### Test 1: